-The California Air Resources Board and Worldlawn Power Equipment is pleased to explain the evaporative emission control system's warranty on your 2016 model year lawn mower.
-In California, new equipment that use small off-road engines must be designed, built, and equipped to meet the State's stringent anti-smog standards.
-Worldlawn Power Equipment must warrant the evaporative emission control system on your lawn mower for the period listed below provided there has been no abuse, neglect or improper maintenance of your equipment.
+engines must be designed, built, and equipped to meet the State's stringent anti-smog standards.
+Worldlawn Power Equipment must warrant the evaporative emission control system on your lawn mower for the period listed below provided there has been no abuse, neglect or improper maintenance of your equipment leading to the failure of the evaporative emission control system.

-Your evaporative emission control system may include parts such as: fuel tanks, fuel lines, fuel caps, valves, canisters, vapor hoses, clamps, connectors, and other associated components.
-For engines less than or equal to 80 cc, only the fuel tank is subject to the evaporative emission control warranty requirements of this section.
+Your evaporative emission control system may include parts such as: fuel tanks, fuel lines (for liquid fuel and fuel vapors), fuel caps, valves, canisters, vapor hoses, clamps, connectors, and other associated components.